GabrielCFormiga/Competitive-Programming/README.md

 Additionally, most problems are mapped by **topic** and can be easily accessed in the [**Problem Set**](#Problem-Set).

+I have categorized the problems as **easy**, **medium**, or **hard** based on my own perspective.
+While these classifications are subjective, they aim to reflect the effort and thought required to solve each problem.

 ## Judges

 This repository contains solutions from the following online judges: